-Whether you’re mounting a polar expedition or just trying to stay warm at the crag, nothing beats the insulative performance of down.
-Here at Rab®, we utilise down’s unique properties in myriad different ways to suit the activities and environments that our customers find themselves in.
-So whether you are looking for an everyday winter jacket or a means of staying alive on your next Himalayan conquest, this guide will give you the information you need to pick the right jacket for the job.
+Nothing beats the insulative performance of down.
+Here at Rab®, we utilise down’s unique properties to suit the activities and environments that our customers find themselves in.
+Whether you are looking for an everyday winter jacket or a means of staying alive on your next Himalayan conquest, this guide will give you the information you need to pick the right jacket for the job.

 What is down and why is it such a good insulator?
 We explain where down comes from, the physics behind its properties and performance and how the introduction of technologies such as hydrophobic down are helping to tackle some of its limitations.

 A good down jacket is about more than its insulative filling.
 The countless different activities and environments we design for leads to a wide range of very different products.
-We’ll run through the features, fabrics and construction methods to look out for when comparing jackets.
+We’ll run through the construction methods to consider when comparing jackets.

 Down is the layer of feathers that are closest to a bird’s body.
-These feathers are made of very fine tendrils and fibres that have evolved over hundreds of thousands of years to provide the lightest and most efficient means of trapping and holding air in position.
+These feathers are made of very fine tendrils and fibres that provide the lightest and most efficient means of trapping and holding air in position.

 This trapped air produces an incredibly efficient thermal barrier, which at the weight and mass of down, is unrivalled by any natural or synthetic equivalent.
 By using down in the construction of garments and sleeping bags, we can ensure that your body heat stays put, instead of escaping into the atmosphere around you.